lynkfox/The-Bridge-Keeper/README.md

 * Jquery used for click(), as well as hiding and showing elements (by .css, not hide() or show() ..* Deliberate choice. hide() doesn't necessarily remove it from the page, where as .css('display', 'none') will take it out of consideration, removing blank spaces that could come from hidden elements (possibly)
 * No errors when the page loads! ... but nothing currently happening.
 Button click for Block/None will have to be further debugged in next update.

+## Second Update:

+* Oops.
+Of coures Return ends a function. incrimental increase on character level was *after* Return.
+No incrimenting would take place.
+This has been fixed
+* Debuging console code added: Button is calling the nextQuestion function properly, and properly (after some debugging) cycling through all 3 characters and questions.
+Arthur still needs a use case to switch him to a seperate question, but this will come.
+* Either dialogueDisAppear or checkQuestion is still not providing the proper div elements to be unhidden.
+Further debuging required.